Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-The above supremum is studied at each time $t\leq T$.
-Since $G$ is bounded, it is still possible to reduce the range of the expectation, so that it is sufficient to estimate the following analogue of~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta}, for each $t\leq T$ and $\nu$-density $f$ supported in $\e$:
+Fix $t\in[0,T]$ and consider the supremum at time $t$.
+Since $G$ is bounded, it is still possible to localise around the pole through bounds on $h_n,\ell_n$, so that it is sufficient to estimate the following analogue of~\eqref{eq_qtite_interm_a_estimer_1pis2_is_exp-beta} for each $t\leq T$ and $\nu$-density $f$ supported in $\e$: